Advance-Innovation-Centre-AIC/IIoT_Training_course/IoT_PLC/LAB05_Basic_NodeRed_Dashboard/LAB_NodeRed_Dashboard_With_PLC.md

 ----------

-# LAB3: ทดลองเขียน function node แสดงส่งข้อมูล 2 outputs
+# LAB3: Use function node Display 2 outputs on Chart

-**ตั้งค่า Chart node ให้แสดง 2 Output บน Chart  เดียวกัน**